http://Thriveworks%20Forbes%20Award%20Logo%20for%20Best%20Online%20Couples%20Therapy%20Services%20of%202024

 Many times, giving your all to the relationship looks like asking a therapist or counselor to guide you and your partner through rough waters.
 Couples therapy can be a safe place for partners to grow personally and within the relationship.
 It may also be a place where couples can transition their relationship to a friendship in a peaceable and amicable way.

 The counselors and therapists at Thriveworks Counseling in Chapel Hill work hard to make couples therapy a safe place for each partner.
 Many couples have found our staff an invaluable aid as they explored their relationship.
 No one can predict the future, but the professionals at Thriveworks have helped many couples grow stronger as individuals and as partners.
+Reach out today for help.

-Couples Therapy and 4 Relationship Problems
+Couples Therapy and Common Relationship Problems

 Psychologist Dr. John Gottman famously studied couples and whether their relationships would persist.
 In his decades of research, he identified four relationship problems that are particularly toxic.
 The called these The Four Horsemen, and they are criticism, defensiveness, contempt, and stonewalling.
 When these are present in a relationship, the couple will often end their relationship.
 Here is what they look like in a relationship: